MullinsLab/ICC/README.txt

                       [default: -9]
 -gp <int>             Gap penalty in multiple and pairwise alignment algorithm
                       [default: -15]
+-ar                   Assemble before and after corrected reads in each window into
+                      full length reads
 -h                    Usage help

 Note: You have to run runICC.pl in your working directory in which all subdirectories